If you're a pressure equipment manufacturer, find out the safety requirements you need to meet, your role, and methods of compliance.

 User inspectorates may also be appointed by member states to carry out the tasks of Notified Bodies within their own organisations under Modules A1, C1, F and G only.
 The CE marking should not be affixed to pressure equipment and assemblies assessed by user inspectorates.

-In the UK, Notified Bodies, recognised third-party organisations and user inspectorates are appointed by the Secretary of State for Trade and Industry.
+In the UK, Notified Bodies, recognised third-party organisations and user inspectorates are appointed by the Secretary of State for Business, Energy and Industrial Strategy.
 These bodies are collectively known as Conformity Assessment Bodies (CABs).
-You can download a list of UK CABs on the EU website (filter by legislation).
+You can view a list of UK CABs on the EU website (filter by legislation).

 Conformity assessment of assemblies